Over 25 actionable festive packaging tips

 Handling extra stock

-As mentioned at the beginning of this guide, an increase in orders around Christmas also means a requirement for handling and storing more stock, both products and packaging.
+As mentioned at the start of this guide, an increase in orders around Christmas also requires more stock to handle and store, both products and packaging.

 One way to mitigate this challenge is to use temporary picking bins.

-These can be manufactured from a material such as Correx® or cardboard and positioned on aisle ends and other areas where you have spare floor space.
+These can be manufactured from materials such as Correx® or cardboard and positioned at aisle ends and other areas where you have spare floor space.
 You can then use these to store additional stock or to reorganise your inventory so that popular items are quicker to pick.

 Managing transport requirements